datalayer/jupyter-ui/README.md

 <div align="center" style="text-align: center;">
 <h1>📣 Announcement</h1>
 </div>
 Many developers are reporting issues with their environment (build failures...).
-This is inherent to the mixed Python / JavaScript build and dependency on Jupyter toolchain.
+This is inherent to the mixed Python and JavaScript build as dependency on Jupyter toolchain.
 We are putting this issue at the <b>top of our priority</b> to ease your pain.

 1. We have migrated to `Yarn v3` and latest `Lerna` to align with JupyterLab 4.
 2. `engines` and `os` are enforced in package.json - We **only support** Yarn v3 on macOS and Linux.